dlarson314/crease-solver/README.md

 hold some of them fixed at 180 degrees, or specify that several changing crease angles are equal to each other.

+For many folds, we may want to specify that most creases are kept at the same angle they were before the fold, and we only list a much smaller set of creases that will change their angle.

 We may find that there are some degeneracies in the solution, even if all but three crease angles are known.
 In that case, it will be useful to know which folds are intended to be mountain folds and which folds are intended to be valley